Layan-Alsaqer/SM23-AI01/README.md

 # Introduction

-A robotic arm is a manipulator that mimics the actions of a human arm and is often programmable.
-This robotic arm can be controlled and is programmable in nature.
-Because of how much it resembles a human hand, the robotic arm is frequently referred to as anthropomorphic.
+A robotic arm is a manipulator that mimics the movements of a human hand.
+This robotic arm can be controlled and programmed for human movement in nature via ROS and Rviz programs.
+Our robot arm resembles the various shapes of human hand, which are one of the main parts of industrial robots, are also called robotic manipulators because they resemble human hands.
+These types of robotic arms are programmed and connected via joints or axes to provide rotational or linear motion.

 # used by